Sambar deer: Distribution and habitat

-The sambar prefers the dense cover of deciduous shrubs and grasses, although the exact nature of this varies enormously with the environment because of its wide Asian range.
+The sambar is distributed from the south-facing slopes of the Himalayas in Nepal, Bhutan and India to Myanmar, Thailand, Malaysia, Indochina, southern China and in Indonesia on the islands of Sumatra and Borneo.
+It ranges up to elevations of 3500 m in tropical dry forests, tropical seasonal forests, subtropical mixed forests with stands of conifers and montane grasslands, broadleaved deciduous and broadleaved evergreen trees, to tropical rainforests, and seldom moves far from water sources.
+It prefers the dense cover of deciduous shrubs and grasses, although the exact nature of this varies enormously with the environment because of its wide Asian range.
 Home range sizes are probably equally variable, but have been recorded as 1500 ha for males and 300 ha for females in India.

+On Sumatra, the sambar is generally more abundant in the lowlands.

+It is also native to Singapore, but was thought to have been extirpated following World War II due to hunting and deforestation; it was rediscovered in the 1970s near Mandai.
+Despite the city-state's high level of urbanisation, the sambar population has rebounded and reached about 120 individuals in 2026, an eight-fold increase over the preceding five years.

+Individuals sometimes cross the border from India into Pakistan.

 Ecology and behaviour

 Sambar are nocturnal or crepuscular.
 The males live alone for much of the year, and the females live in small herds of up to 16 individuals.
 Indeed, in some areas, the average herd consists of only three or four individuals, typically consisting of an adult female, her most recent young, and perhaps a subordinate, immature female.
 This is an unusual pattern for deer, which more commonly live in larger groups.
 They often congregate near water, and are good swimmers.

 Sambar feed on a wide variety of vegetation, including grasses, foliage, browse, fruit, and water plants, depending on the local habitat.
 They also consume a great variety of shrubs and trees.

 Sambar have been seen congregating in large herds in protected areas such as national parks and reserves in India, Sri Lanka, and Thailand.
 In Taiwan, sambar along with sika deer, have been raised on farms for their antlers, which they drop annually in April to May and are highly prized for use as knife handles and as grips for handguns.